Belal-03/Data-Engineering-and-Analytics/README.md

 - Cleaned and integrated dataset in a structured format.
 - Local MySQL database containing the loaded dataset.
 - Documentation of at least three meaningful SQL queries with results.
-- (Optional) Presentation or short walkthrough video explaining the workflow.

 ---

 ## 🧠 Key Concepts Covered